xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 </pre>
 </div>

 And compare these figures to the packet count per interface to understand how much traffic it represents.
-The scale impact it could have and the protection effiency it offers needs to be put in perspective before deciding enabling URPF.
+The impact it could have on route scale and the protection efficiency it offers needs to be put in perspective before deciding if it is worth enabling URPF.

 Now said, some other very good reasons to enable URPF loose mode exist.
 For example, it's a mandatory brick of a [Source-based Remotely Triggered Black Hole](https://www.cisco.com/c/dam/en_us/about/security/intelligence/blackhole.pdf) architecture (S-RTBH).

 ### NCS5500 Implementation

-We don't support URPF strict mode and we have no plans to add it in the future.
+We don't support URPF strict mode and we have no plans to add it in the future on NCS5500.
 URPF loose mode is available on NCS5500 since IOS XR 6.2.2 for IPv4 and IPv6.
 The feature is supported on Jericho and Jericho+ systems, with or without eTCAM.

-The configuration implies to deactivate some profiles depending on base and scale systems.
-Then, the configuration is applied at the interface level.
+The configuration implies the deactivation of some profiles and they are differen on "base" and "scale" systems.
+After this preliminary operation, the configuration is applied at the interface level.

 Deactivating URPF on an interface implies to do it for both IPv4 and IPv6.